www.LinuxHowtos.org

 DESCRIPTION

-Pass a pointer to a char pointer to receive the pointer to a zero-terminated string holding the URL scheme used for the most recent connection done with this CURL handle.
+Pass a pointer to a char pointer to receive the pointer to a null-terminated string holding the URL scheme used for the most recent transfer done with this CURL handle.
+The scheme might also sometimes be referred to as the protocol.

-The scheme pointer will be NULL or pointing to private memory you MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding CURL handle.
+The scheme pointer is NULL or points to private memory.
+You must not free it.
+The memory gets freed automatically when you call curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS